Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 Ticket/Parking: $25 per vehicle

 Bandelier National Monument is a place of history and adventure.
 It protects the ancient homes of the Ancestral Puebloans, who lived here over 800 years ago.
-Throughout the place, there are cave dwellings, petroglyphs, and stone structures.
-These structures tell the story of the past.
-Visitors are allowed to climb ladders to explore cliffside homes and imagine life in this ancient world, one of the most adventurous things to do in Santa Fe NM.
+Throughout the place, there are cave dwellings, petroglyphs, and stone structures, which tell the story of the past.
+Visitors are allowed to climb ladders to explore cliffside homes and imagine life in this ancient world, one of the most adventurous things to do in Santa Fe, NM.

 The monument is spread over 33,000 acres of rugged canyons and scenic mesas.
-It is also home to hiking trails.
-There are scenic waterfalls along the way and diverse wildlife.
+It is also home to hiking trails, scenic waterfalls along the way, and diverse wildlife.
 The Main Loop Trail is the most popular route.
 It takes visitors past the best-preserved dwellings and stunning rock formations.
 The Falls Trail leads to a beautiful 90-foot waterfall.

 The Bandelier Visitor Center offers exhibits, a bookstore, and a café.
-The visitor center helps guests understand the history and culture of the place.
+It helps guests understand the area’s history and culture.
 It is one of the most unforgettable places to visit near Santa Fe.

 10. The Santa Fe Margarita Trail

 The Santa Fe Margarita Trail is a dream come true for cocktail lovers.
-Santa Fe is famous for its margaritas.
-This trail takes the experience to another level.
-It features over 45 bars and restaurants.
-Each restaurant offers a unique twist on the classic drink.
+Santa Fe is famous for its margaritas, but this trail takes the experience to another level.
+It features over 45 bars and restaurants, each offering a unique twist on the classic drink.
 Every stop on the trail serves a handcrafted margarita made with the finest tequilas and local ingredients.

-To start the adventure, visitors can get a Margarita Trail Passport from the Santa Fe Visitor Center.
+Visitors can get a Margarita Trail Passport from the Santa Fe Visitor Center to start the adventure.
 This passport gives access to special discounts and earns stamps at each location.
-After collecting enough stamps, visitors can even get rewards.
-They can win rewards like a Margarita Trail T-shirt.
+After collecting enough stamps, visitors can even win rewards, like a Margarita Trail T-shirt.
 Popular stops include Coyote Café Rooftop Cantina, Maria’s New Mexican Kitchen, and La Fonda on the Plaza.
 The trail is more than just drinks.
 Some of the restaurants also have rooftops that uplift the overall experience.

 11. Spa at Ten Thousand Waves